Windows server security best practices

 Whether or not you have provisioned a cloud server with a hardware firewall, as previously stated, your server is only as secure as the weakest password that has access to it.
 Follow these tips for passwords:

-Use strong passwords of at least 8 to 10 characters that include uppercase and lowercase letters, numbers, and special characters (such as !, #, $, and %).
-Assigning simple passwords can be extremely dangerous, especially for a cloud server that is available over the public Internet.
+Use strong passwords of at least 12 to 14 characters that include uppercase and lowercase letters, numbers, and special characters (such as !, #, $, and %).
+Assigning simple passwords is extremely dangerous, especially for a cloud server that is available over the public Internet.

 Set an expiration date for each user’s password.
 Although it is inconvenient to have to remember a new password periodically, this practice can make your data more secure.